shineyruan/Personal-Blog/source/_posts/Zhuhai.md

 ![](/images/DSC00071-11.jpg)

 *A typical old supermarket in Zhuhai.
-When I was small, my parents used to take me here every day after school.
+When I was young, my parents used to take me here every day after school.
 For six consecutive years, I bought a lot of things here: new LEGO toy bricks, new shoes, new pens and pencils, new bags, and of course, delicious snacks.
 This supermarket was once owned by [JUSCO (Chinese: 吉之岛)](https://en.wikipedia.org/wiki/JUSCO), but now the ownership has been transferred to a new corporation called AEON (Chinese: 永旺).*

 ![](/images/DSC00000.jpg)
 ![](/images/DSC00066-8.jpg)